daneden/daneden.me/_posts/2012-05-18-i-have-no-idea-what-im-doing.markdown

 It was a huge privilege to meet designers and developers who have long inspired me, as well as to see them talk about the things they're passionate about.
 Webshaped was a resounding success for myself and for the organizers of the event, too.

-{% picture "Helsinki is a beautiful city.
-I’d love to go back there."
-2012/05/Helsinki.jpg class="alignleft" %}

 I was terrified for the whole trip.
 Even after I'd spoken, there was a fear that filled my gut and clouded my mind.
 The entire talk is a completely blank space in my mind - I don't remember a word I said, and the only thing I remember is screwing up opening a bottle of water.
 A pretty impressive feat, I think.
 I hardly ate a thing.
 Everything I'd rehearsed went straight out of the window as soon as I opened my mouth.
 I didn't talk for nearly long enough.
 I almost definitely said some stupid things.
 And I loved every second of it.

 I received a lot of positive feedback, and everyone was pleasantly surprised to learn it was my first time speaking.
 That felt good.
 I thoroughly enjoyed the talks I'd managed to attend, and was disappointed to miss the ones that clashed.
 Luckily, they were all recorded and should be up on the Interweb fairly soon.